jm-cook/mspa-homeassistant/README.md

      - `switch.mspa_hot_tub_filter`: To control the filtration system.
      - `sensor.mspa_hot_tub_fault`: To monitor the current fault status.

-## Enabling the Filter state Sensor
+## Enabling the Filter status Sensor

-If your MSpa device supports filter status monitoring, a `Filter state` sensor will be available in Home Assistant after installing or upgrading this integration.
+If your MSpa device supports filter status monitoring, a `Filter status` sensor will be available in Home Assistant after installing or upgrading this integration.
 By default, diagnostic sensors like the Filter state sensor are disabled in the entity registry.
-It should state in the manual for your mspa whether your mspa supports filter state monitoring.
+It should state in the manual for your mspa whether your mspa supports filter status monitoring.

 To enable it:

 1. Go to **Settings** > **Devices & Services** > **Entities** in Home Assistant.
-2. Search for `Filter state` under your MSpa device.
+2. Search for `Filter status` under your MSpa device.
-3. Click the Filter sensor and enable it.
+3. Click the `Filter status` sensor and enable it.

-The Filter state sensor will show `OK` when the filter is clean, and `Dirty` if the filter needs to be changed (when the warning code is `A0`).
+The Filter status sensor will show `OK` when the filter is clean, and `Dirty` if the filter needs to be changed (when the warning code is `A0`).

 ## Thermostat popup